bigpaulie/dynamic-form-validator/README.md

 #### Email validation
 The "email" filter validates email addresses

+#### Numeric validation
+The "numerical" filter validates numerical values such as integers and floats

+#### Password validation
+The "password" filter validates passwords of the following format:
+- Has at least one uppercase letter
+- Has at least one number
+- Has at least one special character (!,@,#,$)
+- Is at least 8 characters long

 #### Examples
 Checkout the examples directory form some examples on how to use the validator.